top of page

 • Workflow Bloat: Over‑engineered automation pipelines that nobody adopts.

-• Change Management Vacuum: No training, no ownership and no governance leads to abandoned scripts.
+• Change Management Vacuum: The absence of training and ownership and governance leads to scripts being abandoned by users.

 Lessons in Synergy Overreach